Ontario Highway 401: Southwestern Ontario

 The section from Windsor to London (especially west of Tilbury) has become known for deadly car accidents and pile-ups, earning it the nickname Carnage Alley.

 As the highway approaches London, Highway 402 merges in, resulting in a six-lane cross-section.

-Within London, it intersects the city's two municipal expressways; Highbury Avenue and the Veterans Memorial Parkway.
+Within London, it intersects the city's two municipal expressways, Highbury Avenue and the Veterans Memorial Parkway.

 The section between London and Woodstock generally parallels the former Highway 2 but lies on the south side of the Thames River.
-This area is not as flat, but Highway 401 is generally straight.
+This area is not as flat, but the freeway is generally straight.
 This part of Highway 401 often experiences heavy snowsqualls in early winter, sometimes extending as far east as Toronto.
 To the south of Woodstock, Highway 401 curves northeast as Highway 403 splits off at its western terminus.
 The freeway then meets the former Highway 2 at an interchange, reconfigured from a cloverleaf to a five-ramp parclo in the late 2000s, near the Toyota West Plant.
 From here, the highway heads towards Kitchener and Cambridge, substantially north of the route of the former Highway 2, which has been bypassed by Highway 403's western leg.

-Heading towards Kitchener, the highway ascends as it crosses the Grand River followed by interchanges with King Street (Waterloo Regional Road 8) and Highway 8 before returning to its eastward orientation.
+Heading towards Kitchener, the highway ascends as it crosses the Grand River, followed by interchanges with King Street (Waterloo Regional Road 8) and Highway 8 before returning to its eastward direction.
 Between Highway/Regional Road 8 and Highway/Regional Road 24 in Cambridge, the highway was widened in 2020 to twelve lanes to accommodate the growing traffic using that segment.

-Beyond Highway/Regional Road 24, the highway returns to a six-lane cross section and meanders towards Milton, passing through hills and rock cuts along the way.
-As it enters Milton, it also enters Halton Region, part of the Greater Toronto Area (GTA).
+Beyond Highway/Regional Road 24, the highway returns to a six-lane cross section, and meanders towards Milton, passing through hills and rock cuts along the way.
+As it enters Milton, it also enters Halton Region, part of the Greater Toronto Area.

 Highway 401 eastbound express lanes at Weston Road.
 This section has a volume of over 500,000 vehicles per day during the summer months.

 Greater Toronto Area

 As Highway 401 approaches the Greater Toronto Area (GTA) from the west, it rounds Rattlesnake Point (part of the ecologically protected Niagara Escarpment) to the west of Milton.

 Upon entering the town, it enters the first urbanized section of the GTA, passing through two rural areas between there and Oshawa.
-Part of this rural gap is the western side of Toronto's Greenbelt, a zone around Toronto protected from development.
+Part of this rural gap is the western side of Toronto's Greenbelt, a zone around Toronto protected from development and part of the Golden Horseshoe.
 After this 10 km gap, the highway interchanges with the Highway 407 Express Toll Route (407 ETR).
 Within the GTA, the highway passes several major shopping malls including Toronto Premium Outlets, Yorkdale Shopping Centre, Scarborough Town Centre, and Pickering Town Centre.

 Different colours are used on the signs on Highway 401's collector-express system to avoid confusion.
 The express lanes use green signs and the collector lanes use blue.